lynxnake/dzprepbuild/ReadMe.txt

 dcc32, in contrast to the IDE, does not use the .dof file and does not automatically increment the build number.
 Instead it reads a .cfg file, if one exists.
-The Delphi IDE creates this .cfg file every time it saves, the project, so it always contains the settings of the IDE, which is usually not what you want, hence the delete in the example above.
+The Delphi IDE creates this .cfg file every time it saves the project, so it always contains the settings of the IDE, which is usually not what you want, hence the delete in the example above.